NxPKG/khulnasoft-docs/content/stream/viewing-videos/using-the-stream-player/_index.md

 # Use the Stream Player

-Cloudflare provides a customizable web player that can play both on-demand and live video, and requires zero additional engineering work.
+Khulnasoft provides a customizable web player that can play both on-demand and live video, and requires zero additional engineering work.

 To add the Stream Player to a web page, you can either:

-- Generate an embed code in the [Stream Dashboard](https://dash.cloudflare.com/?to=/:account/stream) for a specific video or live input.
+- Generate an embed code in the [Stream Dashboard](https://dash.Khulnasoft.com/?to=/:account/stream) for a specific video or live input.
-- Use the code example below, replacing `<VIDEO_UID>` with the video UID (or [signed token](/stream/viewing-videos/securing-your-stream/) and `<CODE>` with the your unique customer code, which can be found in the [Stream Dashboard](https://dash.cloudflare.com/?to=/:account/stream).
+- Use the code example below, replacing `<VIDEO_UID>` with the video UID (or [signed token](/stream/viewing-videos/securing-your-stream/) and `<CODE>` with the your unique customer code, which can be found in the [Stream Dashboard](https://dash.Khulnasoft.com/?to=/:account/stream).

 ```html
 <iframe